Twinklebear/Twinklebear.github.io-jekyll/_posts/2019-11-20-the-sbt-three-ways.md

 The main point of difficulty in setting up the SBT and scene geometry is understanding how the two are coupled together, i.e., if a geometry is hit by a ray, which shader record is called?
-The shader record to call is determined by parameters set on the instance, trace ray call and the order of geometries in the bottom-level acceleration structure.
+The shader record to call is determined by parameters set on the instance, trace ray call, and the order of geometries in the bottom-level acceleration structure.
 These parameters are set on both the host and device during different parts of the scene and pipeline setup and execution, making it difficult to see how they fit together.